Sweet Potato Casserole with Marshmallows

 How To Store Leftovers

-This casserole is best served fresh, but leftovers can be stored to be enjoyed another day.
+This sweet potato casserole with marshmallows is best served fresh, but leftovers can be stored to be enjoyed another day.

-• Fridge: Store leftovers for up to 5 days in the refrigerator by tightly wrapping the casserole dish in plastic wrap or place in an airtight container.
+• Fridge: Store leftovers for up to 5 days in the refrigerator by tightly wrapping the casserole dish in plastic wrap.
+If you only have a few servings left, you can place them in an airtight container instead.

 • Reheat: When you reheat it, the marshmallows will likely evaporate a little.
 It will still taste delicious, but will look a little different.
 To reheat, replace plastic wrap with foil and bake in 350°F oven until warm.
 Or microwave individual servings in a microwave safe dish.